Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_3-Algorithm_Acceleration/README.md

 * [**Module 4**](../docs/module4_datatype): Change "double" to "float"
   + Run hardware emulation and then Vitis Analyzer and Vitis HLS
   + Measure the impact on physical resources required to implement the design and performance
-* [**Module 5**](../docs/module5_dataflow): Add the task parallelism pragma to further improve the kernel
+* [**Module 5**](../docs/module5_dataflow): The task parallelism pragma is applied to improve results
-  + Reuse the results from module 4 to re-arrange the code to enable the task parallelism optimization pragma called **DATAFLOW**.
+  + Re-arrange code to enable the task parallelism optimization pragma of Vitis HLS called **DATAFLOW**.
   + Evaluate the performance improvement with Vitis Analyzer
+  + Use Vitis HLS to confirm the new micor-architecture created by dataflow
-  + Create the binary (xclbin) to program the card and measure the actual performance
+  + Generate the binary (xclbin) to program the card and measure the actual performance